The purpose of the Institute for Black Justice (IBJ) is to relentlessly pursue equity and justice for all.

 BIPOC FAMILY ADVOCACY

-The IBJ supports Black, Indigenous, People of Color (BIPOC) families by providing family advocacy services that improve their ability to obtain and sustain the resources and support they need to thrive.
+The IBJ supports Black, Indigenous, and other communities of color (BIPOC) families by providing family advocacy services that improve their ability to obtain and sustain the resources and support they need to thrive.

 SOCIAL JUSTICE ORGANIZATIONAL CONSULTING